nodeGame/NDDB/README.md

   - Fixed bug in loading from browser storage
   - Better error messages
   - Code for Node.js and browser clearly separated
+  - NDDB methods throw errors instead of returning false if input parameters are incorrect

 ### 0.8.10
   - Support for shared objects across all breeded instances of NDDB